 In addition to providing meals, St. Teresa has assumed the responsibility of collecting and sorting warm clothing donated by member churches.
 These are distributed at the Thanksgiving meal.

 New volunteers are always needed.
 We particularly would love to have more cooks.
-For more information please contact Sydney Axtell at: 937-325-3896 or E-mail at email@example.com if you would be interested in volunteering or if you have any questions.
+For more information please contact Sydney Axtell at: 937-360-1315 or email at [email protected] if you would be interested in volunteering or if you have any questions.

 Springfield Soup Kitchen mission is to serve all who are hungry and in need.
 They serve more 'Hot Meals' to the homeless and those in need than any other organization in Clark and Champaign Counties.